ohadschn/BundlerMinifier/README.md

 updated bundle file output.

 The bundle configuration is stored in a file called `bundleconfig.json` which gets added to the root of the project.
+You can examine its schema in the [JSON Schema Store](http://json.schemastore.org/bundleconfig).

 ### Minification